NAVADMC/ADSM/README.md

 `make` will will fail on a `dia: command not found` error when it gets to the ADSM/CEngine/doc/diagrams directory.
 That’s OK: at this point, the executable is built, and you are done.

-Copy the executable into the `bin` folder and commit it after testing.
+Copy the compiled executable into the `bin` folder in the ADSM Repo and commit it after testing.

 Updating the Distributable
 ----------